abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 DaemonSet or the `pod-template-hash` in a Deployment.
 It provides a means of tracking the revision of the Pod Template and enables rollback functionality.

-3) You can glean more information about the state of your StatefulSet by describing it.
+3) More information can be gleaned about the state of the StatefulSet by describing it.
 ```
 $ kbuectl describe statefulset sts-example
 ```